 An Online-safety committee will work with the Online-safety Leader to implement and monitor the Online-safety policy and AUPs (Acceptable User Policies).
-Pupils will also form part of this group, working with them through the school council, to contribute their knowledge and use of technology.
+Pupils will also form part of this group, working with them through the school council and health and safety team, to contribute their knowledge and use of technology.
 They meet three times a year.